-In the valley the sunshine was almost oppressive and we had bad headaches when we left the train at Solbad Hall in the Inn valley.
+Tuesday off auch formowish off . clare Tentasy book In the valley the sunshine was almost oppressive and we had bad headaches when we left the train at Solbad Hall in the Inn valley.
 This town is very old, dating from the 12th century at least, and owes its existence to the local solt mines.
 Fortunately for us a bus was going to the mines that day, saving us at least 3 hrs. walk with a 3,000 ft. rise in altitude.
 How the bus climbed up those gradients I do not know!
 The Bettelwurf Hutte, our goal for that day, lies a further 3.000 ft. above the mines and we were very tired when we finally reached it.
-Wednesday
+Wednesday of new round of state and state and

 Though it was very cloudy, we started off for the Bettelworf Spitze.
-A minor hallstorm turned us back however, as rain makes that particular limestone very slippery and we were also wet through.
+A miner hallstorm turned us back however, as rain makes that particular limestone very slippery and we were also wet through.
 We returned to the hut and picked up our sacks to walk to the next hut.
 The sun came out and we dried off very quickly.
-We spent quite a lot of time watching chamoix on the screes above us and reached the Halleranger Haus in the early from the summit strutch for in all directions, but the snow evening. v any any agon of ben no II in Sec.
-18 of route finding.
-The upper onbin being full
+We spent quite a lot of time watching chamoix on the screes above us and reached the Halleranger Haus in the early wone sait the summer to in all directions, but the enough

-Thursday and old by mujor no pland stimbs of so the of 500 of Full of good intentions we set off with rope etc. to attack an attractive looking ridge.
+Thursday and odd of more of landt withhe of so die of blog bod Full of good intentions we set off with rope etc. to attack an attractive looking ridge.
 We climbed the first peak in the sweat of our brows and, I'm sorry to say, that's as far as we got (a mere 6,780 ft.)
 The party sunbathed until it was time to return for the evening meal.
+They a manufact should did not an anomalous superior at ald a secondary

 Incidentally, this was the day John interrupted a pleasant breakfast to have me take a photograph at 6.30!
 His camera had refused to co-operate earlier in the holiday.
-(Somehow it seems familiar - Ed.) and had dome ill the way from Back for
+(Somehow it seems familiar - Ed.)
+TOT NORM most yew ont ile omeo bed bee of route finding, The upper cable being fairly full